Dorothy Sandusky: A Woman Who Saw Nothing

 Posted July 5, 2012 | Reviewed by Davia Sills

-Dorothy (Dottie) Sandusky is the 69-year-old wife of the former Penn State assistant football coach and recently convicted pedophile, 68-year-old Jerry Sandusky.
-From the get-go with his 2011 arrest, throughout periods of worldwide spotlight and O.J.-like media coverage, up through her testimony at his trial, and even after his conviction, Dottie did, as the Tammy Wynette song entreats, “stand by her man.”
+Dorothy (Dottie) Sandusky is the 69-year-old wife of the former Penn State assistant football coach and recently convicted 68-year-old pedophile, Jerry Sandusky.
+From the get-go with his 2011 arrest, throughout periods of the worldwide spotlight and O.J.-like media coverage, up through her testimony at his trial, and even after his conviction, Dottie did, as the Tammy Wynette song entreats, “stand by her man.”

-The question on virtually everybody’s lips after his arrest has been: Was hers an act of wifely valor or an act of cowardice?
+The question on virtually everybody’s lips after his arrest has been: Was it an act of wifely valor or an act of cowardice?
 Was she defending an innocent man or denying the reality of all his victims to preserve her world as she once knew it—or thought she knew it?

 Perhaps Dottie was an easy mark, quite pliable to a dominating man.
 Pedophiles can be quite charming.